 Languages spoken in the Alps

 Skiing in the Alps you will be exposed to several cultures and languages, however most people in tourist areas speak English and welcome Americans and English.
-The Swiss Alps for example are almost quadri lingual, some ski resorts are German Swiss like Zermatt, while Verbier is predominately French speaking.
+The Swiss Alps for example are almost quadri lingual, some ski resorts are German Swiss like Zermatt, while Verbier is predominately French speaking, and St Moritz is German Italian.
 Skiing in Zermatt, you can ski to Cervinia Italy, order lunch in Italian and return to speaking German at dinner back on the Swiss side.
 Austria is German speaking, but most in the ski hospitality speak English.
 Portes Du Soliel you ski in both France and Switzerland.
 So, it’s polite and appreciated to learn the basics – Bitte, Danke, Merci, Grazie!

 Packing for a Ski Trip in the Alps